 Kita Akari Potatoes

 Inventory, lb : 0

-Kita Akari potatoes are available year-round, with a peak season in the fall.
+Kita Akari potatoes are available year-round, with peak season in the fall.

-Kita Akari potatoes are rich in vitamin C and carotenoids, the naturally-ocurring phytonutrients which have antioxidant, anti-inflammatory and immune system benefits.
+Kita Akari potatoes are rich in vitamin C and carotenoids, the naturally-occurring phytonutrients which have antioxidant, anti-inflammatory, and immune system benefits.

 Kita Akari potatoes are most often enjoyed in cooked preparations.
-They make excellent mashed potatoes, and may be boiled and used in potato salads, or eaten with butter.
-They are also tasty in stews, soups and curry dishes.
-Kita Akari potatoes are notorious for losing their structure and disintegrating, and so should be cooked quickly.
-Store Kita Akari potatoes wrapped in a paper bag or cardboard box, and keep them in a cool, well-ventilated place.
+They make excellent mashed potatoes and can be boiled and used in potato salads.
+They are also popular in stews, soups and curry dishes.
+Kita Akari potatoes are notorious for losing their structure and disintegrating, so they should be cooked quickly and not overcooked.
+Store Kita Akari potatoes wrapped in a paper bag or cardboard box and keep them in a cool, dark, well-ventilated place.

 Kita Akari potatoes are a Japanese hybrid found only in Japan.
-A relatively new breed introduced in 1987, they were developed from the Japanese danshaku potato and the Japanese tsunika potato.
+A relatively new breed introduced in 1987, they were developed by the Japanese Danshaku potato and the Japanese Tsunika potato.
 Cultivation of the potato as a food source in Japan only began in 1706 during a time of political uncertainty, as the potato was seen as a good source of nutrients in lean times.
 Today, Kita Akari potatoes are grown mostly in the northern island of Hokkaido, also known as the “potato kingdom of Japan,” and around 80% of Japan’s potato production occurs there.